-This report sets out the work undertaken during our interim review of the Council for 2020-21, which took place on 3rd November 2020 together with the preparatory work.
-Due to the Covid-19 pandemic the work was undertaken remotely and we wish to thank the Clerk and Administration Assistant for providing all the records in electronic format to facilitate completion of our work.
-This report will be up-dated following our final review in the summer to check the year end accounts.
+This report sets out the work undertaken during our review of the Council for 2020-21, which took place on 3rd November 2020 and 26th May 2021 together with the preparatory work.
+It consolidates the matters reported following our interim review.
+Due to the Covid-19 pandemic the work was undertaken remotely.
+We wish to thank the Clerk and Administration Assistant for providing all the records in electronic format to facilitate completion of our work.